digital-work-lab/open-source-project/slides/01-topics.md

 The following features stand out:

-- Supports all literature review steps: problem formulation, search, dedupe, (pre)screen, pdf retrieval, preparation, and synthesis
+- Supports all literature review steps: problem formulation, search, deduplication, (pre)screening, PDF retrieval, preparation, and synthesis
 - An open platform based on shared data and process standards
-- It builds on git and its transparent collaboration model for the entire literature review process
+- It builds on Git and its transparent collaboration model for the entire literature review process
 - Focus: command-line interface

 ![bg right:30% width:300px](../assets/colrev-logo.png)